 Tapping into the Founder's Mindset

 Every founder walks a unique path, one shaped by their personal experiences, values, and the challenges they’ve set out to solve.
-But let’s zoom out for a moment — there’s a pattern among the founders who really succeed, those who not only build damn good, if not great, companies but ones they love working in.
+But let’s zoom out for a moment — there’s a pattern among the founders who really succeed, those who not only build damn good, if not great, companies but ones they love not just working in but for.
 I call these individuals the “more likely to succeed” founders, and I’m fascinated by how they think.

 Their mindset isn’t tied to a specific industry or business model.
 Rather, it’s what I call the Founder’s Mindset — a force that not only sets founders apart from everyone else in their organizations but also separates successful founders from those who struggle.